The importance and usage of music in post-production

 Another important factor in editing is sound effects, many of the movie’s sound effects go unnoticed to the general public as these are taken for granted since most of the audience, understandably, has no knowledge of how complex the whole process is.

 For every action that you see on screen, there is usually some sound design involved in the inclusion of sound effects.
 Traditionally, these sound effects were produced by Foley artists who would watch the final cut of the film and design specific sounds for each and every on-screen action.
 In virtually every big-budget Hollywood film, this is still the process of choice.
-Thankfully, for everyone who doesn’t have Hollywood’s millions, there are banks of sound effects such as Epidemic Sound’s extensive list of 90,000 high-quality sound effects.
+Thankfully, for everyone who doesn’t have Hollywood’s millions, there are banks of sound effects such as Epidemic Sound’s extensive list of 200,000 high-quality unique sound effects and variations.

 A famous example